-For starters, there are no guarantees when attempting to install magnetic wireless tracking devices.
-There are simply too many variables for any guarantees.
+For starters, there are no guarantees when attempting to install wireless magnetic tracking devices.
+There are simply too many variables.
 However, there are fundamentals that can be practiced to increase the chances of a quality install.

-Make sure you begin with a device that is designed specifically for covert GPS tracking purposes.
+Ensure you begin with a device that is designed specifically for covert GPS tracking purposes.
 For example, do not attempt to use a device that is designed and programmed for long-term remote asset tracking and expect it to produce the results you’re hoping for.
 It’s like trying to fit a square peg in a round hole.
-The devices might look somewhat similar but their programming will be drastically different.
-It’s an apples and oranges comparison.
+The devices might look somewhat similar but the configuration will be drastically different.
+It’s apples and oranges.

-Most wireless tracking devices are magnetic slap and track units that are attached to the vehicle undercarriage.
-The GPS signals that the device receives from the satellites actually bounce off the pavement and ricochet up toward the device.
+Most wireless tracking devices are magnetic slap and track units that attach to the vehicle undercarriage.
+The GPS signal that the device receives from the satellites actually skips off the pavement and ricochets up toward the device.
 That’s a challenging environment for a tracking device to function in, so make sure the device is top-of-the-line!
-Always make sure the device is mounted somewhere on the vehicle’s frame and facing down toward the ground, not attached in the wheel-well facing in.
+Always make sure the device is mounted somewhere on the vehicle’s frame and facing down toward the ground, not attached in the wheel-well facing inward.
 If it is not facing down, the device will have difficulty receiving a bounced GPS signal.
 The device might still operate if attached in the wheel-well but, it will work sporadically at best.
 Generally speaking, try and position the device approximately 3-6 inches behind either rear tire.
 Bumpers can sometimes produce reliable results but, it can be hit and miss.
-Metal, especially metal moving parts, interferes with GPS signals, so do your best to ensure the device is as clear of obstructions as possible.
-Try to give it a little breathing room.
+Metal, especially moving metal parts, interferes with GPS signals, so do your best to ensure the device is clear of obstructions.
+Try to give it a little space to operate.

-Your tracking system should also be available on most mobile devices.
+Your tracking system should also be available via mobile app.
 Any legitimate system is.
-Most turnkey systems will also detail GPS signal quality.
+Most turnkey systems will also report GPS signal strength.
 This is crucial, so pay close attention to this piece of information!
-It might be necessary to ping the device to get a reading first but, a weak GPS signal is an good indicator of poor device placement.
-Verify the signal quality on your mobile device while you are still on site.
+It might be necessary to ping the device to get a reading first but, a weak GPS signal is a good indicator of poor device placement.
+Confirm the signal quality on your mobile device while you are still on site.
 Do not leave before you at least have a decent signal.
-This might be your only opportunity to install the device!
+This might be your only opportunity to make adjustments!

 After a reliable location has been identified on the undercarriage, and the device has been attached, ping it a few more times before you leave.
 This will ensure that the device is communicating properly.
 If possible, you should prepare in advance by attempting a dry run!
 Hunt for the same make a model vehicle at local car dealerships, and examine the undercarriage before heading out in the field for the actual install.